Spatial Computing is redefining how we interact with technology and growing your expertise now will position you for success in the years to come.

 The Difference Between Spatial Computing, AR, VR, MR and XR

-Virtual Reality (VR) is a technology that fully immerses users in a digital, three-dimensional environment, enabling them to interact with their surroundings in a seemingly physical way.
+Virtual Reality (VR) is a technology that fully immerses users in a digital simulation, enabling them to interact with their digital surroundings in a seemingly physical way.

-While Virtual Reality provides a fully immersive experience that isolates users from their physical environment, Augmented Reality amplifies the real world by integrating digital components into it, augmenting the user's real-world interactions.
+While Virtual Reality offers a fully immersive experience that transports the user’s sense of presence away from the physical environment, Augmented Reality enhances the physical space by integrating digital elements, amplifying physical interactions.

 What About Mixed Reality?

-Mixed Reality (MR) is a technology that fuses physical and virtual worlds to create new environments where physical and digital objects coexist and interact in real-time.
+Mixed Reality (MR) is a term used when combining physical and digital content to create new environments where physical and digital objects interact in real-time.

-Mixed Reality, often portrayed as a continuum between Augmented Reality and Virtual Reality, represents a blend of the physical and virtual worlds.
-It differentiates itself from simple augmented reality apps, such as overlaid data, by providing a more immersive interaction with virtual content in real-world settings.
-The term Mixed Reality thus encapsulates experiences that range from almost completely virtual, akin to Virtual Reality, to those that offer simple digital overlays akin to Augmented Reality.
+Mixed Reality, often portrayed as a continuum between Augmented Reality and Virtual Reality, represents a blend of these two concepts.
+It differentiates itself from simple Augmented Reality apps, such as overlaid data, by providing a more immersive interaction between physical context of digital elements.
+The term Mixed Reality encompasses experiences that range from completely virtual to those that offer simple digital augmented overlays.

 What’s the difference between Spatial Computing, Extended Reality (XR) and Immersive Technologies?